-Lee working to amend Confederate general proclamation
+Tennessee governor wants to amend day that honors KKK leader

 - At gun-rights rally, Washington state Rep. Matt Shea gives fiery defense, talks of nation's 'real enemies' VIEW

-As of Saturday, Tennessee’s secretary of state’s website did not show that Lee had signed the Robert E. Lee Day proclamation.
-His office also did not respond to questions if Lee wanted to change that day celebrating the Confederate general, which falls the day before Martin Luther King Jr. Day.

-Prior proclamations have said “Robert E. Lee is widely recognized as one of the outstanding Americans of the nineteenth century.

-Lee received national backlash in July when he not only signed the Nathan Bedford Forrest proclamation, but also declined to answer reporter questions if he thought the law should change.
+Lee received national backlash in July when he not only signed the Nathan Bedford Forrest proclamation, but also declined to answer reporter questions over whether he thought the law should change.
 Lee later clarified that he didn’t like signing the proclamation and would prefer to see the law changed.

 “While it is my job as governor to enforce the law, I want Tennesseans to know where my heart is on this issue,” Lee said at the time.
 “Our state’s history is rich, complex and in some cases painful.
 With this in mind, I will be working to change this law.”